romi5193/DataScience/Breast Cancer Wisconsin (Diagnostic) Data Set/README.md

-The Breast Cancer Wisconsin dataset.
-Several parameters about breast cancer tumors are provided and the goal is to classify them as malignant or benign.
+The Breast Cancer Wisconsin dataset includes several parameters about breast cancer tumors.
+The goal is to build a model to classify unlabeled tumors as malignant or benign.

 **Conclusion**